IceDragon200/mt-harmonia-scarred-world/mods/hsw_tools/README.md

 ## About Digging Groups

-HSW maintains the same digging groups as minetest's stock system, with a few changes:
+HSW maintains the same digging groups as core's stock system, with a few changes:

 * There are now 11 levels instead of 4, this almost coincides with the material classes.
 * There is a helper enum provided via `hsw_materials` for specifying the material level needed to dig a node instead of magic numbers, this also ensures if the game needs to adjust the levels they can be accounted for as well. `hsw:dig_class(name)`

 ### Groups

-These are the minetest designated groups:
+These are the core designated groups:

 * `crumbly` - materials like dirt, sand etc, loose materials, used for nodes that can be dug up by a spade.
 * `snappy` - materials that can be snapped, usually by cutting with a sharp and sudden force like swords